NabinTako/ToDoApp_API/README.md

 ## Development server

 Run `dotnet run` for a dev server.
-The development server will run on ` https://localhost:7109 , http://localhost:5238 or http://localhost:5238 ` port.
+The development server will run on ` https://localhost:7109 , http://localhost:5238 or http://localhost:5238 `.
 To  automatically reload the application when you change any of the source files, Run `dotnet run watch` command.

 ## Migrations